Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 You need to flash while in Numworks' bootloader, the custom bootloader or recovery mode flasher (the screen saying "Recovery mode" when installing Omega in Recovery mode)

-### Calculator restarts when trying to install custom firmware

-Your calculator is running Epsilon 19 or higher, it can happen when the calculator is locked or when you are running it from custom bootloader.

-Just restart the calculator in bootloader or any other firmware that isn't Epsilon 19 or higher

 ### Address 90a687ff outside of memory map

 You are trying to install more than what the calculator can support.

 ## On modded calculators

+### "Invalid" Slot in bootloader

+This means the slot does not contain any working OS.
+You have to reinstall it yourself if you want to use it.

+### Screen and led blinking

+You are trying to run Epsilon 19 with an old custom bootloader.

+Update the bootloader : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer,  then select "recovery" on custom firmware's website.

+### "Memory is corrupted" when adding python scripts

+It can happen when the custom bootloader is too old.
+To update it : go to your custom firmware's website, put the calculator in recovery mode (holding 6 and clicking reset on the calculator's back), connect the calculator to the computer, then select "recovery" on custom firmware's website.

 ### Crash when starting Upsilon